 - skin rash

-- severe stomach pain (warning signs of pancreas problems)
+- severe stomach pain - this can be a sign of pancreas problems

-- yellowing of the skin and/or eyes, or pale poo with dark pee (warning signs of liver or gallbladder problems)
+- yellowing of the skin and/or eyes, or pale poo with dark pee - these can be signs of liver or gallbladder problems

 - hallucinations (seeing or hearing things that aren't there)